AnthonyGDoueihi/fire_plan/README.md

 # Fire Plan Alexa Lambda

-This is the entry poing for the Fire Action Plan Alexa Skill.
+This is the entry point for the Fire Action Plan Alexa Skill.
 The repository contains the main AWS Lambda function.
 Improtant: this is a backend function only, the actual Alexa skill has to be built manually through Developer portal: [https://developer.amazon.com]

 In short, the process looks like this: